 Instructions for ALL-On-4 Treatment

 The following instructions are provided for you as a tool to aid you in the recovery process.
 It is very important that you follow the instructions closely, so that you do not compromise your result, or extend your recovery.
-If at any time you have any questions or issues, please call the office at (512) 327 7233.
+If at any time you have any questions or issues, please call our Austin or Buda, TX office at 512-327-7233 or 512-643-6066.

 • Bleeding– It is normal to experience bleeding for several hours after the surgery.
 It is recommended that you refrain from any vigorous swishing or spitting while still actively bleeding because this may disrupt the clotting process.
 If the area that is bleeding is exposed, you may moisten gauze, and set it over the site for a full hour at a time till it stops.